 |

-the cocktail hour at the SCGS Jamboree in Burbank.
-My husband Butch came to join me, adding a little saw to the singalong
+music for the cocktail hour at the SCGS Jamboree in Burbank.
+My husband Butch came to join me, adding a little saw to the

-I led.
-A number of folks came around to sing a few choruses and the link below gives you a small (very small) sample of what
+singalong I led.
+A number of folks came around to sing a few choruses and the link below gives you a small (very small) sample

 check out her website: Volkert Services.)